sheplecjs/sampqle/README.md

 # SampQLe

 A set of SQL samples arranging and querying databases of synthetic data.
 With SDV [Synthetic Data Vaut](https://sdv.dev) models, a set of basic example values and relationships is expanded to a less trivial size.
 A number of sample scripts are included to demonstrate queries with potential analytical value.
-Currently a multi-table database mimicking tables related to an ecommerce business and a timeseries example based on a frame of currency exchange rates.
+Currently includes a multi-table database mimicking tables related to an ecommerce business and a timeseries example based on a frame of currency exchange rates.

 The default schema of the ecommerce database looks like this: